zazabe/cargo/README.md

 - Sarah Lane
 ```

-## Suggestion people with at least 2 common friends for a person
+### Suggest people with at least 2 common friends for a person

 ```
 cargo social <JSON_DATA_FILE> suggest <PERSON_ID>